 In 1901, the U.S. Life-Saving Service built what is now the Coast Guard House Historic Inn.
 The facility was officially named the U.S. Coast Guard Life-Saving Station Number 314, at Arena Cove.

-This is how it looked in the 1940s during the height of Life-Saving missions.
+This is how it looked in the 1940s during the height of it's Life-Saving missions.

 The life-boats, stored and maintained here, were manned by resident Surfmen and launched during many daring sea rescues.
-The rocky shores along the north coast sent enough vessels to the bottom to keep the Life-Saving Station busy for many years.
+The seas and rocky shores along the north coast imperilled enough ships to keep the Life-Saving Station busy for many years.

 Today, the two-story Cape Cod style Coast Guard House stands proudly restored as a steadfast symbol of the honorable service performed here for over fifty years.

-Below are historical photographs of the old pier at Arena Cove where the Surfmen launched their boats.
-This wood structure was washed away during a mighty storm in the 1980s and replaced by the formidable concrete one that stands today.
+Below are historical photographs of the old pier at Arena Cove near where the Surfmen launched their boats.
+This wood structure was washed away during a mighty storm in the 1980s and replaced by the formidable concrete pier that stands today.